New UN report to set out stark reality of the climate crisis

 A new UN report will set out a stark message on the state of the climate crisis, raising pressure on governments meeting for the crucial Cop26 talks in the autumn.

-The report from the UN’s Intergovernmental Panel on Climate Change (IPCC) published on Monday is the first part of a review of current scientific knowledge about how the world is warming due to human activity.
+The report from the UN’s Intergovernmental Panel on Climate Change (IPCC), due to be published on 9am on Monday, is the first part of a review of current scientific knowledge about how the world is warming due to human activity.

 It is the first such global assessment since 2013, when scientists found that global warming was “unequivocal” and human influence on the climate was clear, with the majority of warming since the 1950s extremely likely to be down to human activity.